Lectures on piecewise distance-preserving maps

-Note that the tessellation can be obtained by recursive reflecting the triangle on the picture in its sides and the sides of obtained triangles.
+Note that the tessellation can be obtained by recursively reflecting the triangle in the picture across its sides and the sides of the resulting triangles.
 It should be easy to construct the map on one triangle.
-Note that this map sends each side of the triangle to the line which forms a side of smaller equilateral triangle; see the bold lines on right side of the diagram.
-Visualize this map and extend it to whole plane applying reflections in the sides of these smaller triangles recursively.
+Note that this map sends each side of the triangle to a line which forms a side of the smaller equilateral triangle; see the bold lines on the right side of the diagram.
+Visualize this map and extend it to the whole plane by recursively applying reflections in the sides of these smaller triangles.

-Notice that it is already impossible to fold the 9-gon on the picture along all three sides of the triangle.
-Indeed, after the folding two of the squares has get on one side from the triangle.
-Then the square which lies between the triangle and the square has to go through the side of the triangle.
+Notice that it is already impossible to fold the 9-gon in the picture along all three sides of the triangle.
+Indeed, after folding, two of the squares have to lie on the same side of the triangle.
+Then the square which lies between the triangle and the other square has to pass thru a side of the triangle.